The Thyroid Reference Guide

 The signs, symptoms, causes, and course of hypothyroidism are well documented.
 Signs and symptoms generally appear within a few months of the onset of the disease.
 However, these signs and symptoms are not specific; that is, they can also be the signs and symptoms of other diseases.

 According to the U.S. Preventive Services Task Force, 2% of patients with elevated TSH levels will eventually develop overt hypothyroidism.
 When thyroid antibodies are also present in their blood, the likelihood of developing overt hypo-thyroidism increases—5% to 7% of younger patients and 20% to 24% of older patients within a few years.
-Some studies have shown that mild thyroid failure is associated with elevated cholesterol levels, impaired heart function, and neuropsychological impairment.
+Research indicates a link between mild thyroid failure and high cholesterol levels.
+Moreover, this condition could harm heart function.
+Additionally, it can lead to neuropsychological problems.

 The treatment for the disease should be effective and decrease a patient’s suffering.

 The treatment of choice for hypothyroidism is levothyroxine, a relatively inexpensive synthetic thyroid hormone.
-In most cases, one pill daily is required over the patient’s lifetime.
-Relief of symptoms can begin within six to twelve weeks, and, with adequate thyroid hormone replacement, proper thyroid hormone levels are restored and maintained after three to six months.
+Usually, a daily pill is needed for a patient’s lifetime.
+After starting this regimen, symptom relief can potentially start within six to twelve weeks.
+Furthermore, by using appropriate thyroid hormone replacement, proper hormone levels are achievable.
+Finally, these levels can be stabilized and maintained after three to six months.

 There are very few side effects as a result of levothyroxine treatment.
 Over-administration of the medication can lead to symptoms of hyperthyroidism and could increase the risk of developing osteoporosis.
 However, this risk can be avoided with regular monitoring of TSH levels.